arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 ---
-title: 'Getting Started with Alvik'
+title: "Getting Started with Alvik"
 difficulty: beginner
-description: 'This short guide helps you to get started with Alvik, you'll also find useful information to maintain your Alvik.'
+description: "This short guide helps you to get started with Alvik, you'll also find useful information to maintain your Alvik."
 tags:
   - Robot
-author: 'Paolo Cavagnolo'
+author: "Paolo Cavagnolo"
 ---

 In this manual you'll find useful information to get started, test and maintain your Alvik.
 But before proceeding let's check to have all the essential tools, hardware and software.